 How to Become a Music Entrepreneur?

 Some might say there’s no such thing as a “music entrepreneur.”
 We say all working music producers, composers, songwriters, audio engineers, and DJs are undoubtedly entrepreneurs.
 Aside from the product or service, entrepreneurs all share common traits.
 People building a better mousetrap, bringing an invention to market, or starting a successful music career all need the same thing—determination.

 It goes deeper than that of course but it’s true.
 There’s a learning curve, the ability to handle those tough times (and the good times!), and the drive to never give up.
 These are your DREAMS we’re talking about.
-The one thing all prosperous entrepreneurs have in common is they never give up on their dreams.
+The one thing that all prosperous entrepreneurs have in common is they never give up on their dreams.

 Just remember to keep an eye on every aspect of the process.
-Entrepreneurship is more than being innovative with a product or service.
+Music entrepreneurship is more than being innovative with a product or service.
 It involves a certain amount of business acumen, setting goals, agility, the ability to be objective, and the belief in yourself and your abilities.
 Once you’ve built that better mousetrap, it’s time to release it to the world.

 These three tips can help you build relationships, improve your skills, and create industry connections that will last a lifetime.
 Sean Giovanni, Recording Connection mentor and producer/engineer at The Record Shop in Nashville says, “Where I tell students to start is to define what their purpose is.
 When you have your purpose, you know that you’re meant to do something, and you’ve committed to doing it, then it’s so much easier to stay consistent with it.”